Sudan: Geography

 Sudan is situated in North Africa, with an 853 km coastline bordering the Red Sea.
 It has land borders with Egypt, Eritrea, Ethiopia, South Sudan, the Central African Republic, Chad, and Libya.
 With an area of 1886068 km2, it is the third-largest country on the continent (after Algeria and Democratic Republic of the Congo) and the fifteenth-largest in the world.

 Sudan lies between latitudes 8° and 23°N. The terrain is generally flat plains, broken by several mountain ranges.
 In the west, the Deriba Caldera (3042 m), located in the Marrah Mountains, is the highest point in Sudan.
 In the east are the Red Sea Hills.

 The Blue Nile and White Nile rivers meet in Khartoum to form the Nile, which flows northwards through Egypt to the Mediterranean Sea.
 The Blue Nile's course through Sudan is nearly 800 km long and is joined by the Dinder and Rahad Rivers between Sennar and Khartoum.
 The White Nile within Sudan has no significant tributaries.

 There are several dams on the Blue and White Niles.
 Among them are the Sennar and Roseires Dams on the Blue Nile, and the Jebel Aulia Dam on the White Nile.
 There is also Lake Nubia on the Sudanese-Egyptian border.

 Rich mineral resources are available in Sudan including asbestos, chromite, cobalt, copper, gold, granite, gypsum, iron, kaolin, lead, manganese, mica, natural gas, nickel, petroleum, silver, tin, uranium and zinc.
+In 2015, Sudan's gold production was 82 metric tons.

 Climate

 The amount of rainfall increases towards the south.
-The central and the northern part have extremely dry, desert areas such as the Nubian Desert to the northeast and the Bayuda Desert to the east; in the south, there are grasslands and tropical savanna.
+The central and the northern part have extremely dry, semi-desert areas such as the Nubian Desert to the northeast and the Bayuda Desert to the east; in the south, there are grasslands and tropical savanna.
 Sudan's rainy season lasts for about four months (June to September) in the north, and up to six months (May to October) in the south.

 The dry regions are plagued by sandstorms, known as haboob, which can completely block out the sun.
-In the northern and western semi-desert areas, people rely on the scant rainfall for basic agriculture and many are nomadic, travelling with their herds of sheep and camels.
+In the northern and western semi-desert areas, people rely on scarce rainfall for basic agriculture and many are nomadic, travelling with their herds of sheep and camels.
 Nearer the River Nile, there are well-irrigated farms growing cash crops.
-The sunshine duration is very high all over the country but especially in deserts where it could soar to over 4,000 h per year.
+The sunshine duration is very high all over the country but especially in deserts where it can soar to over 4,000 hours per year.